Hugo-W/pyEEG/README.md

 ## Documentation

-The simplest way is to access it from Imperial College Network (or via VPN) [here](http://pyeeg-docs).
+The simplest way is to access it from Imperial College Network (or via VPN) [here](http://bg-hw2512.bg.ic.ac.uk/).
-But you can also generate an _offline_ version, or a PDF file of all the docs by following the following instructions.
+But you can also generate an _offline_ HTML version, or a PDF file of all the docs by following the following instructions (I reckon the HTML pages are easier to navigate in and prettier than the PDF thanks to the nice theme brought by `sphinx_rtd_theme`).

 ### Generate the documentation

-To generate the documentation you will need `sphinx` to be installed in your Python environment.
-If it is not installed, install it with:
+To generate the documentation you will need `sphinx` to be installed in your Python environment, as well as the extension `nbsphinx` (for Jupyter Notebook integration) and the theme package `sphinx_rtd_theme`.
+Install those with:

 ```bash
 conda install sphinx